FaaizAhmed2004/IR/README.md

-# KJ Accounting & Tax Services LLC - Business Website
+# THETDSSTORE LLC - IRS Department of Treasury Website

-This is the official website for KJ Accounting & Tax Services LLC, built with [Next.js](https://nextjs.org) and modern web technologies.
+This is the official website for THETDSSTORE LLC, providing IRS Department of Treasury services, built with [Next.js](https://nextjs.org) and modern web technologies.

 ## About

-KJ Accounting & Tax Services LLC provides professional business solutions and quality products to individuals, small businesses, and corporations across Ontario.
-Based in Whitby, we serve the greater Ontario area including Oshawa.
+THETDSSTORE LLC provides official IRS Department of Treasury services and professional tax solutions to individuals, small businesses, and corporations.
+Based in Decatur, Georgia, we serve clients with government-certified treasury services.

 ## Getting Started